datkat21/FFL-Testing-with-hats/README.md

 # Running the renderer server
 Why is this in the FFL-Testing repo under another branch?
 This server is built off of the FFL-Testing sample by Abood (or in other words, hackily patched from it).

+I keep telling myself that, after a rewrite, it can be moved into its own repo, so bare with me...

-1. Follow the instructions included below, which are also in master, in order
+1. Follow the instructions included below, which are also in master.
-    * I don't think the server portion will work at all on a Wii U, so don't try.
+    * I don't think the server portion will work on a Wii U due to use of hardcoded OpenGL calls here, so don't try.
-    * Get to the point where it shows you spinny Miis.
+    * Get to the point where it shows you spinny Mii heads.
+    * ...
+But if you are running on a VPS/headless system, see step 4.
-2. Run either the Python or the Go server.
+2. The service requires two parts: the renderer, which is in ffl_testing_2_debug64, and the web server.
+You'll need to run either the Python or the Go web server.
     * Python
-        - Needs Flask
+        - Needs Flask, also note that it's more limited in features and performance
         - Run `server-impl/ffl-testing-web-server-old.py`
-        - (Note that the Python server is limited in features and performance)
     * Go
         - Inside `server-impl` just `go run .` or run the Go file
 3. Make sure FFL-Testing is running and listening, and try a request like this to the server: http://localhost:5000/miis/image.png?data=005057676b565c6278819697bbc3cecad3e6edf301080a122e303a381c235f4a52595c4e51494f585c5f667d848b96&width=512